bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 {% raw %}<img src="/assets/images/posts/network_braess_paradox_1.svg" alt="" width="300">{% endraw %}

-To help us with our calculation, let assume the travel time on these road links are as follow, where t is travel time, and v is volume on the road (aka, number of cars):
+To help us in our calculation, let us assume the travel time on these road links are as follows, where t is travel time, and v is volume on the road (i.e., number of cars):
 * for link 1 and 4: &nbsp;$$ t=1+0.02v $$
 * for link 2 and 3: &nbsp;$$ t=6+0.01v $$